dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/bigquery-setup.md

 By default, dbt will use the specified `project`/`database` as both:
 1. The location to materialize resources (models, seeds, snapshots, etc), unless they specify a custom `project`/`database` config
-2. The GCP project that creates and runs the BigQuery job from
+2. The GCP project that receives the bill for query costs or slot usage

-Optionally, you may specify an `execution_project` to run the BigQuery job from, instead of the `project`/`database` where you materialize most resources.
+Optionally, you may specify an `execution_project` to bill for query execution, instead of the `project`/`database` where you materialize most resources.

 ```yaml
 my-profile: